How it differs from the unified API

 How freshness works

 The data layer is populated by a sync attached to the connection.
 The sync runs on a defined cadence and writes the records it pulls into the data layer store.
-How much it pulls on each run depends on the kind of entity:- Time-series entities — journal entries and invoices — are synced incrementally.
+How much it pulls on each run depends on the kind of entity:- Time-series entities — accounting journal entries and invoices, POS orders, banking transactions — are synced incrementally.
 Each run pulls only the records created or changed in the source since the previous run, plus a configurable lookback window that re-pulls recent history to catch late edits and backdated changes.
 This keeps each run fast even as history grows.

-- Reference data — folders, chart of accounts, journals, partners, VAT codes and book years — is fully re-synced.
+- Reference data — folders, locations, chart of accounts, journals, partners, product catalogs, VAT codes, book years, financial institutions and accounts — is fully re-synced.
 These sets are small and change rarely, so every run refreshes them in full rather than tracking deltas.

 - Reads with the header always reflect the last successful sync.
 If the source has changed since the last sync ran, those changes are not yet visible through the data layer.